• Home

 Relevance of Taxonomies in Training

 Many of the cognitive classification systems were created for an education system rather than workplace training.
 Although they may be more relevant in the educational environment, there is often an educational component to workplace training.
 For example, people who make critical decisions or problem solve or must understand new research often require educational updates.
-Do taxonomies have a place in learning and development?
+You will have to decide for yourself whether taxonomies have a place in learning and development.
+Consider trying a new approach and see what happens.

 As to the related topic of performance objectives, I invite you to read this three-part series on writing performance-based objectives.